 The Staging branch of a project represents a deployable and deployed (or about to be deployed) state of a project for the staging environment.
 It mirrors master, except that unreleased feature branches are merged into it to get tested and reviewed in the staging environment.

 Feature Branches are used to develop singular issues and test them independently.
 They are always based off a version of the master branch.
 Before merging them back, master is merged into them or they are rebased off the current master to avoid any issues.

-All development work centers around GitLab, where we have enterprise accounts at gitlab.com for all members of the technology teams.
+All development work centers around GitLab, where we have enterprise accounts at gitlab.com for all members of the development teams.

 Issue life cycle

 Our backlog of open issues is tracked through the GitLab issue system.
 We regularly add new issues through feedback from other teams, customers, or internally.
 Old issues are cleared out about once a month.

 Our sprint backlog is decided upon once per sprint as part of our spring meeting.
 It is modeled as a GitLab milestone and contains all issues that are designated to be done within the time frame of the current sprint.

 When we start working on an issue, we assign it to ourselves in GitLab to make clear that somebody is already working on it and nobody else will do the same work.

 People assign themselves to issues, so when in doubt, do not assign a ticket to someone else.

 If the issue is considered difficult by the person who wants to do it, we recommend that the person working on the issue does a kickoff with someone else from the team in order to make sure that a proper strategy for tackling the problem is chosen.
 Complicated issues are also good candidates for pair programming.